-In the event an assistant wishes to change his/her assistantship work schedule based upon adding or dropping a course, the assistant should meet with his/her supervisor and discuss the impact; the work schedule may be changed by mutual agreement.
+In the event an assistant wishes to change the assistantship work schedule based upon adding or dropping a course, the assistant should meet with the supervisor and discuss the impact; the work schedule may be changed by mutual agreement.
 In the event mutual agreement cannot be reached, the work schedule as agreed to in the initial document shall prevail.
 The Graduate Assistantship Office should be provided a copy of the revised schedule.